warramma/warramma/README.md

 Some info on my current Top 6 repos:
 - _Learning malay_ - **HTML, CSS, JavaScript** - Spent a year compiling free resources and researching language-learning to create and continuously update a learning hub for Malay, a lesser taught language.
 - _Leetcode_ - **Python** - a repo where I save and sort all my leetcode solutions with custom tags for easy revision.
+- _CodingBat Python Solutions_ - **Python** - practicing my Python to prep for technical interviews and to support my data science interests
 - _Datastructures with Java_ - **Java** - reviewing classic data structures such as stacks, queues and lists from my intro to data structures and algorithms class.
 - _Web102 prework_ - **HTML, CSS, JavaScript** - I recently applied for CodePath’s technical courses and was accepted into both Intermediate Web Development with React and the Intermediate Technical Interview Prep course.
 I had a lot of fun solving their web development prework challenges to filter through data and implementing a search feature.
-- _Calculator_ - **HTML, CSS, JavaScript** - Completed this classic CS rite of passage as my final project in the Odin Project's Foundations of Web Development Course.
-I had a lot of fun putting my JavaScript to work and honing my HTML and CSS
 - _Etch-a-sketch_ - **HTML, CSS, JavaScript** - This colorful sketchpad was a joy to make and I thank the Odin Project contributors for giving me the push to make it!
 Although it was challenging to arrange the squares with Flexbox instead of CSS Grid, I was able to figure it out by asking the right questions and I love how it turned out.

 -------------------